High Tea in Vancouver

 What should I wear to high tea?

 Smart casual is a safe bet.
-Some venues are fancy, so dressing up is a good excuse.
+Some venues are fancy, so dressing up is a good excuse to embrace tea traditions.

 Are there vegan or gluten-free options?